 The Charm of Impossibilities: Group Theory and Messiaen's Modes of Limited Transposition

 Messiaen’s seven modes of limited transposition cannot be fully transposed through all twelve keys — not by convention, but because of group theory.
 The modes are pitch-class sets whose stabiliser subgroups in ℤ₁₂ are non-trivial.
-The orbit–stabiliser theorem gives the exact count of distinct transpositions for each mode, and the subgroup lattice of ℤ₁₂ maps directly onto the hierarchy of the seven modes.
+The orbit–stabiliser theorem gives the exact count of distinct transpositions for each mode.
+The subgroup lattice constrains the possible symmetry types; it does not select Messiaen’s seven scales.

 19 April 2023 · 11 min · Sebastian Spicker